From Human Resources

 - x.02 (increase in interest rate)

 - 3. Reimbursement assistance due to increased mortgage interest rate must be confined to the home in which the employee resided at time of transfer, excluding any rental units or other income property owned by the employee.

-- 5. If an employee elects to utilize this benefit and refinances a mortgage fixed rate loan within the first year from their anniversary date of home purchase, the one-time reimbursement for adjusted mortgage interest rate reimbursement is pro-rated.
+- 5. If an employee elects to utilize this benefit and refinances a mortgage fixed rate loan within the first year from their anniversary date of the new home purchase, the one-time reimbursement for adjusted mortgage interest rate reimbursement is pro-rated.
 The maximum amount that will be reimbursed will be determined by using the calculations provided in Attachment A, “MIRD Calculation Worksheet.”

-- 6. The employee must provide documentation of the old home mortgage loan interest rate and the remaining balance, as well as documentation of the interest rate and balance on the new home mortgage loan before payment will be made.
+- 6. The employee must provide documentation of the old home mortgage loan interest rate and the remaining mortgage balance, as well as documentation of the interest rate and balance on the new home mortgage loan before payment will be made.